Bayesian inference of vector autoregressions with tensor decompositions: Bayesian Inference

 In principle, we could run a standard Gibbs sampler to infer margins and other parameters, but in practice, Markov chains of margins suffer from poor mixing since these chains are highly autocorrelated.
-The poor mixing is an issue when interpreting margins as discussed in Section \ref{Connection with Factor Models}.
-We circumvent margins with poor mixing by introducing a variant of ASIS. \\ \\ ASIS unfolds its strategy from its name: sampling the same block of parameters by interweaving two data augmentation schemes, ancillary statistic and sufficient statistic.
+We circumvent margins with poor mixing by introducing a variant of ASIS, which unfolds its strategy from its name: sampling the same block of parameters by interweaving two sampling schemes corresponding to two data augmentations - ancillary statistic and sufficient statistic.
 The benefit of ASIS is that the sampling will be at least as good as the sampling from only one data augmentation; and a low correlation between these two augmentations leads to faster convergence and better mixing, compared to using either augmentation alone.
-Because of these benefits, ASIS has been applied to many models, including stochastic volatility \citep{kastner2014ancillarity}, FMs \citep{kastner2017efficient} and dynamic linear models \citep{simpson2015application, simpson2017interweaving}.\\ \\ While the original ASIS employed centred and non-centred parameterizations for these two data augmentations, our parameterizations are more related to those in \cite{kastner2017efficient} for sampling factor loadings and factors, due to the tensor structure.
-The tensor structure in the Tensor VAR leads to four parameterizations instead of two in \cite{kastner2017efficient}.
-The first parameterization is simply $\boldsymbol{B}_1$, $\boldsymbol{B}_2$ and $\boldsymbol{B}_3$ described in Section \ref{Tensor VAR}.
-We call this parameterization the base one.
-The remaining three parameterizations come from specifications of scaling indeterminacy.
-In particular, $\boldsymbol{\mathcal{A}}=\llbracket\boldsymbol{B}_1,\, \boldsymbol{B}_2,\, \boldsymbol{B}_3\rrbracket_\text{CP}=\llbracket\boldsymbol{B}^*_1,\, \boldsymbol{B}^*_2,\, \boldsymbol{B}_3\rrbracket_\text{CP}$ when $\boldsymbol{B}^*_1$, $\boldsymbol{B}^*_2$ are transformed from
+Because of these benefits, ASIS has been applied to many models, including stochastic volatility \citep{kastner2014ancillarity} and factor models \citep{kastner2017efficient}.